In 2018, Social Security recipients will get their largest cost of living increase in benefits since 2012, but the additional...Read more

 Most beneficiaries will be able to find out their cost-of-living adjustment online by logging on to my Social Security in December 2019.
 While you will still receive your increase notice by mail, in the future you will be able to choose whether to receive your notice online instead of on paper.

-For more on the 2020 Social Security benefit levels, click here.
+Learn more about the latest Social Security benefit levels.